Stop at the Jacob V. Brower Visitor Center. Pick up a map and get an update on trail conditions or recent wildlife sightings.

 Note: Skiers age 16 and older must carry a signed ski pass on all groomed state park ski trails.
 Daily passes are available for sale at the Jacob V. Brower Visitor Center.

-Warm up in the Jacob V. Brower Visitor Center in front of the fire.
-In the winter, the front lobby stays open as a warming shelter 24 hours a day.
+Warm up in the Jacob V. Brower Visitor Center in front of the fireplace.

 Wander through the building to view exhibits and watch a short movie about the park.

-Head back to the Douglas Lodge Suites and make dinner.
+Head back to the Four-Season Suites and make dinner.

 Have breakfast.
 Pack a snack and water for the trail.